 Travel Blogs from Plzen

-... the room.
+... elevator to get up to the room.
 We figured that the views could not possibly be that much different a mere 50 feet higher up.
 Besides, we had a train to catch.

 We fully expected the train station to be packed with travelers and we were shocked when we walked in and it was almost empty.
 At first I was worried that the trains were not running but a quick check of the board told us we were leaving from track 4J.
 We only stopped by the first class lounge ...

 ...
 Jan was from Plzen and has an architectural practice of about 15 people.
 He does about 70% of his work in restoration projects.
 I spent about an hour and a half at his office and saw some of his work.
 The detail and technical ability of his staff in both 3D graphic and printed form was quite remarkable.
 Most of the historic work is without prior documentation.
 This requires extensive field research and on site investigation.
 In this business, as in ...